Go HERE to find out what UBalt is doing to prepare for flu season.

 - How should I respond in a disaster?

 Note that these questions have one thing in common: They all require good, reliable communication.
-At UBalt, our communication strategy is based on Public Safety's Emergency Text Message System, a state-of-the-art technology capable of sending emergency messages instantly to all registered text message capable mobile phones, Blackberrys, wireless PDAs, pagers, smart or satellite phones, and e-mail addresses.
+At UBalt, our communication strategy is based on the University's Emergency Text Message System, capable of sending emergency messages instantly to all registered text message capable mobile phones and e-mail addresses.
+Alerts associated with timely warnings related to serious or ongong threats are issued based on the University of Maryland Baltimore's decision-making process.
 This system is free and available to all members of the UBalt community.
 Signing up takes only a few minutes.

 Communicating in an emergency involves more than just checking messages.
 A key component of planning for an emergency is determining how to contact your family, classmates and friends.
 Establish a meeting place, and arrange a calling tree.
 Familiarize yourself with both shelter-in-place and evacuation plans and procedures for all UBalt buildings, as well as established evacuation routes from Baltimore.
 Take a look at UBalt's Emergency Resource Guide—the most important document for our campus response to any situation requiring decisive action.